All Episodes

 They're currently composed of some 30,000 members.

-The workers' family party created in 1998, according to a 2000 article by the AP, its objective was and still is to help push the Democrat Party toward the left, toward socialism and communism.
+According to a 2000 article by the AP, its objective was, and still is, to help push the Democrat Party toward the left, toward socialism and communism.

-Now, generally, uh workers' family party candidates conceal their extremism beneath a veneer of populist rhetoric, promoting bread and butter issues designed to appeal to union workers and other blue-collar voters, uh both Republican and Democrats alike.
+Now, generally, Workers' Family Party candidates conceal their extremism beneath a veneer of populist rhetoric, promoting bread and butter issues designed to appeal to union workers and other blue-collar voters, both Republican and Democrats alike.

-Now, as as for Dean and this social market socialism, if you look further at the definition of market socialism and Wikipedia, you'll find that their model is the ChICOMs.
+Now, as for Dean and this social market socialism, if you look further at the definition of market socialism at Wikipedia, you'll find that their model is the CHICOMs.

-The model for market socialism is the ChICOMs, who what?
+The model for market socialism is the CHICOMs.

 They still have internment camps.

-So I, you know, my my friends, uh do don't don't ever, ever doubt me.
+So I've, you know, my friends, don't ever, ever doubt me.

-Most of the tyrannical revolutions that we've had in in recent history were not led by peasants.
+Most of the tyrannical revolutions that we've had in recent history were not led by peasants.

 Not all, not all, but most of them were.